 Cambodia Country Report

-Industrial unrest over wages, including in the economically important garment and footwear sectors, creates business disruption risks particularly during annual minimum wage negotiations period.
-Although business in Cambodia involves relatively less red tape than in other countries in the region, the bureaucracy can be cumbersome and inefficient to deal with.
+Industrial unrest over wages, especially in the economically important garment and footwear sectors, creates business disruption risks particularly during annual minimum wage negotiations period.
 Corruption risk is an ongoing issue in all levels fostered by officials' low pay.
 However, government policy on foreign investment is welcoming with 100% foreign ownership allowed in most sectors.
 This welcoming attitude is widely accepted within Cambodia.
 Foreign investors also benefit from the availability of a young and low-cost workforce.

 Vaccines Required to Enter the Country